kmadey16/Fraud-Detection/README.md

 ## 8. Future Improvements

-* In the future, I would love to spend more time addressing the undersampling issue as to why removing undersampling improves the random forest model.
+* In the future, I would love to spend more time trying different techniques for dealing with imbalanced data, such as SMOTE, Tomek Links, etc.

 * This fraud detection system could also be improved by introducing more data to it.
 I would like to find a way to generate the synthetic data myself to feed into the model and test it.